 If you are artistically inclined, there are tons of do-it-yourself instructions for creating paracord bracelets, also known as “survival bracelets.”
 Paracord can easily be woven together using techniques similar to those used by pre-teens to make friendship bracelets.
 More than just fashionable, a paracord bracelet can come in handy for emergencies.

 Paracord bracelets can be made with or without buckles and can be completed in a quick afternoon session.
-All you need to create your own bracelet is a length of paracord, a lighter to burn the end of the cord (to prevent fraying), and scissors or knife.
-Just google “How to Make a Paracord Bracelet” get started.
+All you need to create your own bracelet is a length of paracord, a lighter to burn the end of the cord (to prevent fraying), and scissors or knives.
+Just google “How to Make a Paracord Bracelet” to get started.
 I recommend looking for an article with step-by-step photographs showing each phase in the paracord weaving process.
-It can be tough at first, but once you’ve got the hang of the pattern, weaving paracord into a bracelet is very repetitive and even relaxing.
+It can be tough at first, but once you’ve got the hang of the pattern, weaving a paracord into a bracelet is very repetitive and even relaxing.

 In addition to bracelets, paracord can be fashioned into belts, watch bands, keychains, rifle slings, and tons of other easily accessible items.
 Of course, keep in mind that you can always purchase a pre-made paracord bracelet, lanyard, or keychain if you are not particularly crafty.

-Given paracord’s exceptionally versatile list of uses and it’s a low cost, it is certainly a good idea to keep some paracord handy while engaging in everyday activities.
+Given paracord’s exceptionally versatile list of uses and its low cost, it is certainly a good idea to keep some paracord handy while engaging in everyday activities.
 And you never know that in an emergency, that paracord bracelet or spool of paracord in the trunk of your car could save your life.